Tesla Model 3 is now the second-most selling car in UK, beats many heavyweights

-Tesla Model 3 is now the second-most selling car in UK, beats many heavyweights2 min read .
+Tesla Model 3 is now the second-most selling car in UK, beats many heavyweights1 min read .
 Updated: 07 Jan 2022, 09:26 AM IST

 Tesla Model 3 becomes the first electric vehicle ever to breach the top-10 list of most cars sold in the UK.